20 Reasons People Hate Spring

 Here's the thing: Those 36 percent are wrong.
 Spring is the worst season—by far.

 Yeah, I said it.
 Spring is downright awful.
 And though this may come across as sacrilege, a lot of people agree with me.
 (Just ask the 50 million odd Americans who suffer seasonal allergies.)
 And while a lot of the things that make spring so insufferable are one-offs—obnoxious holidays, torrential downpours, freshly awoken mosquitoes—as opposed to a blanket dislike of the period, one thing's for sure: There's a lot more to hate about spring than there is to like.
 Here's why.
-But to make the most, at least, of this torrid time of year, try wearing any of the 7 Best Dress Shoes for Spring.

 The time changes.